‘Red Table Talk’ Exclusive: Ashanti Recalls How She ‘Got The Bat’ After Sister’s Abusive Ex Wouldn’t Stop Stalking Her! - NewsBreak

 ‘Red Table Talk’ Exclusive: Ashanti Recalls How She ‘Got The Bat’ After Sister’s Abusive Ex Wouldn’t Stop Stalking Her!

-Ashanti and her mom Tina and sister Shia are the guests of honor on Wednesday’s upcoming episode of Red Table Talk.
+Ashanti, her mom Tina, and sister Shia are the guests of honor on Wednesday’s upcoming episode of Red Table Talk.
 The trio discuss the personal toll domestic abuse has taken on their family.

 Watch an exclusive clip below where Shia and Ashanti describe how Shia’s alleged abuser continued to stalk her after an incident where she says he knocked her teeth out: